- Calories come in the form of macronutrients including fat, carbohydrate, and protein. Most foods provide a mixture of macronutrients.

 Many foods and nutrients have long been studied for cancer prevention, but finding a specific link between a food or macronutrient and cancer is difficult.
 There are many challenges, including:

-- Foods contain many components, macronutrients, micronutrients (vitamins and minerals), and non-nutrients, that may (or may not) contribute to cancer prevention.
+- Foods contain many components, macronutrients, micronutrients (vitamins and minerals), and non-nutrients (phytonutrients from plants, such as beta carotene), that may contribute to cancer prevention.

-- Most people eat a variety of foods and drinks, creating interactions that are challenging to study.
+- Most people eat and drink a variety of foods, creating interactions that are challenging to study.

-- Sometimes, macronutrients have different effects on the body, depending on the amount of the macronutrient consumed and whether your body is in a state of excess, neutral or deficit for total energy balance.
+- Sometimes, macronutrients have different effects on the body, depending on how much of the macronutrient you ate or drank and whether you are eating more or less than your body needs.

 Foods and the cancer connection